Skip to navigation | Skip to main content | Skip to footer

 Tone of voice and house style

-In addition to the SEO recommendations above, the University’s guidance on tone of voice and house style are crucial tools for anybody who’s involved in writing for our websites.
+In addition to the SEO recommendations above, the University’s guidance on tone of voice and house style are crucial tools for anybody who’s involved in writing copy for our websites.

 • Write for your audience.